nerdbond/fire/contributing.md

 Thank you so much for wanting or helping to contribute, it means so much and this will hopefully serve as a great resource for other journalists, researchers, and self-learners to figure out what's right and wrong with society for themselves.

+_This is a parallel project with the [seed](https://github.com/nerdbond/seed) repo, which itself focuses on curating structured data of various kinds for use in software projects.
+This fire repo is instead collecting and organizing current and historical events for better awareness of things in society._

 ## Goals

 The main goal of this project is to **curate high quality content** regarding the themes and categories outlined in the [readme](https://github.com/nerdbond/fire/blob/make/readme.md#content).
 This in particular means: